arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 In the context, of Zeitwerk, acronym handling is crucial.

-An example of acronym can be REST (Representational State Transfer).
+An example of acronym can be "REST" (Representational State Transfer).
 It's not uncommon to have a constant including it in, let's say `CRM::RESTClient`.

 Classic autoloader, in case of undefined constant `CRM::RESTClient`, would call `CRM::RESTClient.to_s.underscore` and